exile-watch/splinters/packages/lefthook-config/README.md

 ## About this package

-This package contains shared lefthook configuration and lefthook + the commit-related dependencies itself.
+This package contains shared lefthook configuration, lefthook dependency and commit-related dependencies.

 ## Usage